6LoWPAN: Address resolution

 IPv6 nodes are assigned 128 bit IP addresses in a hierarchical manner, through an arbitrary length network prefix.
 IEEE 802.15.4 devices may use either of IEEE 64 bit extended addresses or, after an association event, 16 bit addresses that are unique within a PAN.
 There is also a PAN-ID for a group of physically collocated IEEE 802.15.4 devices.

 Differing device designs

 IEEE 802.15.4 devices are intentionally constrained in form factor to reduce costs (allowing for large-scale network of many devices), reduce power consumption (allowing battery powered devices) and allow flexibility of installation (e.g. small devices for body-worn networks).
 On the other hand, wired nodes in the IP domain are not constrained in this way; they can be larger and make use of mains power supplies.

 Differing focus on parameter optimization

 IPv6 nodes are geared towards attaining high speeds.
-Algorithms and protocols implemented at the higher layers such as TCP kernel of the TCP/IP are optimized to handle typical network problems such as congestion.
-In IEEE 802.15.4-compliant devices, energy conservation and code-size optimization remain at the top of the agenda.
+Algorithms and protocols implemented within higher layers (such as TCP) are optimized to handle typical network problems such as congestion, however, in IEEE 802.15.4-compliant devices, energy conservation and code-size optimization remain at the top of the agenda.